 As I have discussed previously there are things that can be done to speed up fermentation: increase the surface area of your mash to air so you get a bigger mother and faster fermentation or increase the temperature to the sweet spot of 75 – 85 F. Even taking these steps though, you are typically still looking at 3 months minimum for full fermentation.

 Quicker methods of vinegar production typically require equipment such as pumps and sparges which are at least a few hundred dollars of investment.
 So what else can one do?

-It turns out there is a way that can cut your vinegar fermentation down to as short as a month, or in some cases even quicker.
+It turns out there is a way that can cut your vinegar fermentation down to as short as a month, or in some cases even quicker (note: some readers have notified me theirs is done in as soon as 10-14 days).
 This is accomplished by the adoption of an old process that has not been in use since the late 1700s/early 1800s.
 We can call it the “semi-quick process” to distinguish it from the industrialized quick process but it is historically known as the Boerhaave Process.